This review was led by the Evidence Synthesis Team.

 Future work should examine whether the benefits are short-term or sustained over time.

-The publication of the review lead to much interest from the media, here are a few examples:
+The publication of the review lead to much interest from the media including from The Times,

 Re-use of related publications is permitted “under the Creative Commons Attribution-ShareAlike License (CC-BY-SA), version 3.0